-LOCAL EDUCATION AGENCY INFORMATION Local Education Agency (LEA): School(s) where the Course will be Located: e: LEA A CTE Coordinator Name: Phor ne: E-Mail Address: Co urse Title: Course T itle: Course Title: Grade Le evel: Grade Level: СТІ E Program(s) of Study Alignme nt: Hig sh School: P rogram(s) of St udy: CTE Program of Study Request: State-model CTE Program of St udy Local CTE Program of Study AS SURANCES & SIGNATURES CTI E Program of Study approval an d funding is co ntingent up on the following assurances: 1.
-The LEA will comply with Dela ware Administr rative Code , 14 DE Admin.
-525, Requirements for Career and Technical Education Programs and the Delaware State Plan for the Strengthening Career and Technical Education for the 21st Century Act (known as Perkins V); 2.
-The LEA will submit CTE progr am data as req uired by the e Delaware Department of Education; 3.
+LOCAL EDUCATION AGENCY INFORMATION Local Education Agency (LEA): Sch nool(s) where the Course will be e Located: Start Dat e: LEA CTE Coordinator Name: Ph Pho ne: E-Mail Address: Co urse Title: Course T itle: Course Title: Gra ade Level: Grade Le evel: Grade Level: СТІ E Program(s) of Study Alignmer nt: Hig th School: Pr ogram(s) of St udy: CTE Program of Study Request: State-model CTE Program of St udy Local CTE Program of Study AS SURANCES & SIGNATURES CTI Program of Study approval and d funding is co ntingent up on the following assurances: 1.
+Technical Education Programs and the Delaware State Plan for the Strengthening Career and Technical Education for the 21st Century Act (known as Perkins V); 2.
+The LEA will submit CTE progra am data as req uired by the e Delaware Department of Education; 3.
 All teachers are certified in the e appropriate C TE area and d participate in program specific professional learning; 4.
-4. The LEA will convene and engage a program advisory committee for the purposes of program development, implementation, and continuous improvement; 5.
-5. All students have equal access to the program of study as well as early career/early college options; s well as early career/early college options; 6.
-Career and Technical Student Organizations a are integral components of the program of study; 7. ed with the program of study goals; and 8.
-8. A process for continuous improvement has been established, which includes a model of evaluation and program improvement.
+The LEA will convene and enga age a program advisory co mmittee for the purposes of program development, implementation , and continuo us improve ment; 5.
+All students have equal access to the program n of study a s well as early career/early college options; 6.
+Career and Technical Student Organizations a are integral components of the program of study; 7.
+7. The LEA will maintain safe facilities and equipment aligned with the program of study goals; and 8.
+3. A process for continuous improvement has been established, which includes a model of evaluation and program improvement.

 LEA CTE Coordinator Signature: Date:

 LEA Chief School Officer Signature: Date:

-ACADEMIC AND TECHNICAL CIVIL STANDARDS

-ACADEMIC AND TECHNICAL SKILL STANDARDS and two could deep consent to adopt along the CTT accounts
+ACADEMIC AND TECHNICAL SKILL STANDAR RDS

-List the academic, technical, and workplace skills an Title and source of academic standards: id knowledge used to develop the CTE course.
+List the academic, technical, and workplace skil Is and knowledge used to develop the CTE course.

-Title and source of academic standards.
+Title and source of academic standards:

 Title and source of technical skill standards:

-Title and source of workplace or other skill standar rds, as applicable:
+Title and source of workplace or other skill sta ndards, as applicable:

-COURSE DESCRIPTIONS AND END-OF-COURSE A
+COURSE DESCRIPTIONS AND END-OF-COUR SE ASSESSMENT

-everview of the course and define what students should
+an overview of the course and define what students should

-know and be able to demonstrate upon completion .
+know and be able to demonstrate upon comple etion.
 Identify appropriate end-of-course assessment(s).

 Course title:

 Course description (include prerequisites):

-Course knowledge and skills (what students will kn now and be able to do):
+Course knowledge and skills (what students w ill know and be able to do):

 End-of-Course Assessment(s):

 ☐ Teacher designed assessment:

 ☐ LEA designed assessment:

 ☐ State designed assessment:

 ☐ Nationally recognized exam (specify):

 ☐ Other (specify):

 Course title:

 Course description (include prerequisites):

-Course knowledge and skills (what students will kn now and be able to do):
+Course knowledge and skills (what students w ill know and be able to do):

 End-of-Course Assessment(s):

 ☐ Teacher designed assessment:

 ☐ LEA designed assessment:

 ☐ State designed assessment:

 ☐ Nationally recognized exam (specify):

 ☐ Other (specify):

 Course title:

 Course description (include prerequisites):

 Course knowledge and skills (what students will know and be able to do):

 End-of-Course Assessment(s):

 ☐ Teacher designed assessment:

 ☐ LEA designed assessment:

 ☐ State designed assessment:

 ☐ Nationally recognized exam (specify):

 ☐ Other (specify):

 COURSE CURRICULUM

 Identify the technical and/or academic curriculum utilized for development (if applicable):

 TEACHER CERTIFICATION

+TEACHER CERTIFICATION
-Provide valid teacher certification(s), candidate experience, pre-requisite and requisite licensure or

-certification requirement(s) for POS teachers.
+Provide valid teacher certification(s), candidate experience, pre-requisite and requisite licensure or certification requirement(s) for POS teachers.

-POS teacher requirements include: □ Teacher certification(s) (list):
+POS teacher requirements include:

+☐ Teacher certification(s) (list):

-☐ Candidate experience (describe): ☐ Programisite professional licensure or contification requirement(s) (list):
+☐ Candidate experience (describe):

-Pre-requisite professional licensure or certification requirement(s) (list):
+□ Pre-requisite professional licensure or certification requirement(s) (list):

 Requisite professional licensure or certification requirement(s) (list):

-□ Professional Licensure or Certification Credit Equivalency (list):
+Professional Licensure or Certification Credit Equivalency (list):

 ☐ Other (describe):